 The first few days in April were again fairly quiet for the Battalion and although there was some shelling on 5 April, no casualties were mentioned in the Diary

-Alfred was wounded, although it is not possible to know exactly when or where.
-However, he would have been passed down an extended chain of evacuation over a distance of some 60 miles, from the Arras area to Etaples.
+He would have then been passed down an extended chain of evacuation over a distance of some 60 miles, from the Arras area to Etaples.
 This would typically have included various treatment as he was carried in turn to the Regimental Aid Post; an Advanced Dressing Station; the Field Ambulance; a Casualty Clearing Station; and then finally to a Stationary or General Hospital in the Base Area, in Alfred’s case around Etaples, before he died of his wounds on the 6 April 1918.

 Alfred was buried in the nearby Etaples Military Cemetery which was used by the hospitals in the area.
 His body was buried in grave ref: XXXII, B, 10.
 Later, when a permanent gravestone replaced the temporary cross, his family’s message, ‘Gone from our Home but not from our Heart One of God’s Best,’ would be carved upon it.